MrWolfZ/Conqueror/README.md

 - allow registering all custom interfaces in assembly as HTTP client (allow specifying options for all those clients)
 - pull some logic for HTTP into a `Http.Common` package
   - for example default strategy for routes
+- eventing
+  - make event publishing strategy customizable
+  - ship two strategies out of the box (parallel and sequential)
+    - make them available as service collection extension methods
+  - sequential strategy as default
+  - handle cancellation in strategy
 - http client edge cases (i.e. write tests)
   - complex query objects for GET
   - custom serializer settings for read/write
   - null properties
   - null GET parameters
   - throw error on double http service registration
-- event handling

-  - make event publishing strategy customizable
-  - ship two strategies out of the box (parallel and sequential)
-    - make them available as service collection extension methods
-  - sequential strategy as default
-  - handle cancellation in strategy
-  - edge cases (i.e. write tests)
-    - core
-      - registering same observer multiple times

 - for some features provide code snippets in documentation instead of library (e.g. common middlewares etc.)
 - add analyzer package that ensures a set of given middlewares is applied to all command and query handlers